A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 2. Guidelines – Under the principles are guidelines.
 The 12 guidelines provide the basic goals that designers should work toward in order to make their designs more accessible to users with different disabilities.
 The guidelines are not testable, but they provide the framework and overall objectives to help designers understand the success criteria and better implement the techniques.

-4. Sufficient and Advisory Techniques – For each of the guidelines and success criteria, there are a wide variety of techniques which fall into two categories:
+4. Sufficient and Advisory Techniques – For each of the guidelines and success criteria, there are a wide variety of techniques that fall into two categories:

 1. Those that are sufficient for meeting the success criteria.